 Monday: Gospel Assembly (introducing our weekly theme from Sunday's readings)

 Wednesday: Hymn Practice

 Thursday: Prayer Assembly led by pupils or Class Assembly

-Friday: Merit Assembly led by pupils (based on our Growth Mindset)
+Friday: Merit Assembly (based on our Growth Mindset)

 We also have special services that mark key dates in our year including: